Reviewed and revised

 - vocal cords angled

-- small diameter of airways -> higher resistance to air flow.
+- small diameter of airways results in higher resistance to air flow and increased chance of airway obstruction

-- trachea short & in line with right bronchus.
+- trachea is short and in line with right bronchus

-- use formula ETT size = age/4 + 4 (age > 1 years) or Braslow measurement or approximate size of little finger (-1 if cuffed tube)
+- endotracheal tube size size = age/4 + 4 (age > 1 years) or Broselow measurement or approximate size of little finger (-1 if cuffed tube)

-- often use uncuffed tubes because of increased concern about laryngeal stenosis however, high volume low pressure cuffed ETTs are increasing used in children due to the low risk of problems)
+- high volume low pressure cuffed endotracheal tubes are increasingly used in children due to the low risk of problems

-- requires small, straight blade to lift epiglottis out of the laryngeal inlet
+- requires small, straight blade (Miller laryngoscope blade) to lift epiglottis out of the laryngeal inlet

 - important to fix tubes securely because of ease of dislodgement